 - Once the roots are showing through the bottom of the Rapid Rooters then you can transplant them into their growing medium.

-How to germinate marijuana seeds with Rockwool Cubes (best for hydroponics)
+How to germinate marijuana seeds in Rockwool Cubes (best for hydroponics)

 What you will need: Rockwool Cubes, pH’d water, humidity dome or similar and a gentle grow light such as a T5.